 Each nursery child will need all the supplies necessary for their care in a day.

-Each preschool child will need crayons, child-safe scissors, glue sticks and nap materials (mat, pillow, blanket, etc.)
+Each preschool child will need crayons, child-safe scissors, and glue sticks.

 Each grade school age child should bring the following supplies for each day of co-op, in school box of some sort, the following:

 - Sharpened pencils